Program

 Read more here

 Leadership: From Tradition to Innovation - where do I start to transform my school?
-Natasha Mackinnon (Leighland Christian School, Tas)
+Natasha Mackinnon (Leighland Christian School, Tas) (Lagoon Room 1)

 Wellbeing: "If some is good, more must be better" - optimising wellbeing in a contested therapeutic world - a world of best intentions, unintended consequences and difficulty managing disagreement and difference.
-Tim Watson (Northern Beaches Christian School, NSW)
+Tim Watson (Northern Beaches Christian School, NSW) (Grand Ballroom)

 1600 Day concludes